3nnui/managed-site-template/README.md

 ## Goals

 *This Project is still in development and as of yet not all of those goals are reached.
-So this is also like a semi roadmap.*
+So this is also like a semi roadmap indicated by the checkmarks.*

 This Template is designed with the following goals:

 Accessibility:

-- easy to develop
+- easy to develop ✅
-- easy to self-host
+- easy to self-host ✅
 - conform to "WAI-ARIA" Standards
-- small footprint
+- small footprint ✅
-- SEO
+- SEO ✅

 Security:

-- Content Security Policy headers
+- Content Security Policy headers ✅
-- functional in JavaScript disabled browsers
+- functional in JavaScript disabled browsers ✅
-- hardened .htaccess
+- hardened .htaccess ❌
-- 2fa and strict password guidelines
+- 2fa and strict password guidelines ❌
-- dockerized deployment behind hardened reverse proxy
+- dockerized deployment behind hardened reverse proxy ❌

 ## Installation